Real-time UI

 Update your profile, John Doe!

-The most straightforward way to do this is to have a global state that stores the user profile as an object and update it once the data is changed.
+The most straightforward way to do this is to have a global state that stores the user profile as an object and update it once the data is changed, or pass the object as a prop from a parent component.

 return <div>{userProfile.fullName}</div>

-A more efficient way to handle this is to have a normalized state that stores the data as a dictionary of objects, where the key is the ID of the object.
-This way, we can easily update a single object and all the components that use this object will be updated automatically.
-Let’s call it entity registry.
+A more efficient way to handle this is to have a normalized state that stores the database data as a dictionary of entities, where the key is the ID of the entity.
+In every component that uses this the database row, we request the related entity from the state by its ID, avoiding passing the entire entity object as a prop or storing it in a global state explicitly.

 return <div>{userProfile.fullName}</div>